 "Together with the public authorities and the various components of the football family, we will eradicate this scourge from our game."

 Speaking about the code of conduct EPFL Chairman Frédéric Thiriez said:

 "The European Leagues are fully committed to defend domestic competitions' integrity.
 The principles set out by this joint code of conduct will further help our leagues and clubs in increasing awareness at national level."

 FIFPro Division Europe President Bobby Barnes concluded:

-"The players have a key role to play in combatting the manipulation of matches and we urge them to strictly adhere to the code of conduct.
-But we must not forget, that in many cases the players are the victims of these crimes and not the instigators".
+"The players have a key role to play in combating the manipulation of matches and we urge them to strictly adhere to the code of conduct.
+But we must not forget, that in many cases the players are the victims of these crimes and not the instigators."